 - Bristled and Straight Behind the Cat.
 This is an indication of aggression.

 When the cat’s tail is low, it could be a signal of your cat feeling threatened and in defensive mode.
 When the tail is low, your cat is not certainly in a good mood so you need to have caution when approaching it.

 - Tail Hanging Straight-Down.
 Sign of aggression.
 Stay away.

 - Tail Curved Down and Bristled.
 Your cat is in defensive mode and willing to attack.
 Remember that cats never submit before a good defense.
 If the tail has not bristled but curved down the cat is being cautious.

 - Tail Down Curled to One Side.
-Your cat is showing that is not trusting a situation so it’s in cautious mode.
+Your cat is showing that he’s not trusting a situation so he’s in cautious mode.

-A tail beneath the body shows fear and complete lack of confidence in the cat’s territory.
-Remember that when it comes to felines, fear doesn’t mean lack of attack.
+A tail beneath the body shows fear and a complete lack of confidence in the cat’s territory.
+Remember that when it comes to felines, fear doesn’t mean a lack of attack.

 Movements of the Cat’s Tail